Indian Pakora: The Recipe for Light and Spicy Vegetable Fritters

 - to taste pepper

 ⚠ THIS RECIPE INCLUDES ONE OR MORE AFFILIATE LINKS.
-The products I recommend are the same ones I use in my recipes; purchasing them through my blog helps support me and my work, while it costs you nothing extra!
+The products I recommend are the same ones I use in my recipes; purchasing them through my blog helps support me and my work, at no additional cost to you!

 - 1 Knife